You can check whether there is a new latest version available for your Octelium Cluster as follows:

-You can upgrade a running Cluster to any version using the command octops upgrade
+You can upgrade a Cluster to the latest version as follows:

 octops upgrade <DOMAIN>

-You can also explicitly set a kubeconfig file path as follows:
+environment variable.
+You can also explicitly set the underlying Kubernetes cluster kubeconfig file path via the --kubeconfig

 octops upgrade <DOMAIN> --kubeconfig </PATH/TO/CLUSTER/KUBECONFIG>